 There are multiple methods that can provide distributed global uniqueness of addresses in a trusted execution environment.

-Lastly, we are faced with an untrusted network and untrusted machines between Trusted Domains.
+Lastly, we are faced with an untrusted network and untrusted machines between Trusted Realms.
 The known solution to communication over an untrusted medium is point-to-point encryption, in our case the public key variant of point-to-point encryption.

-An actor address in the Public Domain becomes a public and private key pair.
+An actor address in the Public Realm becomes a public and private key pair.
 The public key is the address of the actor that is made known to trusted actors and is unforgeable in the sense that only the intended recipient can decode the message meant for it.
 The name “public” is a misnomer in this context.
 The “public” address should not be broadcast or announced to the world.
 Anyone with the “public” key has the capability to send messages to that actor, therefore, it is important that the “public” key be treated as a secret to maintain the basis for OCap security analysis.

-This secrecy of “public” keys implies that there is some initial out-of-band exchange of keys between Trusted Domains prior to attempting communication across the Public Domain.
+This secrecy of “public” keys implies that there is some initial out-of-band exchange of keys between Trusted Realms prior to attempting communication across the Public Realm.
 Once the initial out-of-band key exchange is complete, any new actor address in form of a public key can be securely transmitted to an already known actor as part of an introduction protocol because it will be contained in an encrypted message sealed with the recipient’s key.
 Thus, no address leakage occurs and unforgeability is guaranteed by strength of the encryption protocol chosen.

 - C. Hewitt.
 Viewing Control Structures as Patterns of Passing Messages (http://dspace.mit.edu/bitstream/handle/1721.1/6272/AIM-410.pdf).
 Journal of Artificial Intelligence, 8(3):323-364, 1977.
 Accessed on 2 Oct 2013.